OmBhandwaldar/ZapFlow/README.md

 ## Working

 - frontend: Contains the code for the frontend of the application.
+- hooks: Extracts data from the webhook URL and handles zap.
 - primary-backend: Acts as a first primary backend having user, trigger, action and zap routes for backend requests.
 - worker: Pulls tasks from kafka queue, performs the task and puts it back to the queue to perform the next task.
 - processor: Pulls remaining tasks from the database and puts it into the kafka queue.